rvnmina/Deep_Learning_Assignments/README.md

 ## Results
 The custom Perceptron achieved performance comparable to scikit-learn’s implementation.
 The Setosa class was linearly separable from the other classes, while Versicolor and Virginica showed overlapping regions, indicating partial linear separability of the dataset.

+# Assignment 3: Deep Learning for Regression and Model Comparison

+## Objective

+To design, train, and evaluate neural network models for a regression task using the Communities and Crime dataset, and to compare NumPy-based and PyTorch-based implementations.

+## Implemented Tasks

+- Dataset loading and preprocessing
+- Handling missing values and feature normalization
+- Train, validation, and test dataset splitting
+- Neural network training for regression
+- Hyperparameter (δ) selection using validation R² score
+- Test set evaluation and prediction visualization
+- PyTorch implementation with identical architecture
+- Performance comparison between NumPy-based and PyTorch models

+## Concepts Used

+- Feedforward Neural Networks (MLP)
+- Regression using neural networks
+- Feature scaling using StandardScaler
+- Mean Squared Error (MSE) and Huber loss
+- R² score for model evaluation
+- Hyperparameter tuning and model selection
+- Overfitting and generalization analysis
+- Comparison of deep learning frameworks

+## Files

+- `Assignment_3_Deep_Learning_Regression.ipynb` – Complete implementation and analysis
+- `best_model_weights.h5` – Saved weights of the best-performing model
+- `README.md` – Assignment overview

+## Results

+The neural network models were trained and evaluated successfully on the Communities and Crime dataset.
+The optimal value of δ was selected based on validation R² score.
+Both NumPy-based and PyTorch implementations achieved comparable test-set R² scores, indicating consistent and reliable performance.

+## Conclusion

+This assignment demonstrates the effective application of deep learning techniques for regression problems.
+The comparison between NumPy-based and PyTorch implementations highlights consistency in model behavior across frameworks while reinforcing core deep learning concepts.

 ## Author
 Ravindra Mina